sguzunov/docs/docs/connectors/01_general-overview/connectors-overview.md

 ## Connector Requirements

-The Glue42 Connectors require the following 3rd party applications versions:
+The Glue42 Connectors require the following third-party applications versions:

 - MS Office - MS Office 2010 or above.
 - Bloomberg - a licensed Bloomberg Terminal installed and a valid user logged in.